Metallic electro-optic effects in topological chiral crystals: III. Tight-binding model

 A detailed symmetry analysis of \textbf{D}, \textbf{K}, and \textbf{G} tensors in SG198 indicates a diagonal shape with a single independent coefficient for each tensor type (denoted $D$, $K$, and $G$, respectively)~\cite{SM}.
 The trace of \textbf{D} in SG198, which is related to the divergence of the momentum space Berry curvature, can be written as (see Eq.
 12)

 where $D$ is Fermi level, $E$, dependent.
 The absence of Berry curvature divergences leads to $Tr$[\textbf{D}] = 0, which would preclude the existence of nonvanishing \textbf{D} in SG198 crystals~\cite{Ivo_Te}.
-The time-reversal operation maps a generic point in the BZ onto another $\textbf{k} \rightarrow -\textbf{k}$ and a point source (sink) of Berry curvature will be mapped onto a sink (source).
-If time-reversal is a symmetry, these nodes are energetically aligned, which suggests a traceless \textbf{D} for all energies~\cite{Ivo_Te, Felser2}.
+An improper operation (e.g. spatial inversion), $g$, maps a generic point in the BZ onto another $\textbf{k} \rightarrow g\textbf{k}$ and a point source (sink) of Berry curvature will be mapped onto a sink (source).
+If $g$ is a symmetry, these nodes are energetically aligned, which suggests a traceless \textbf{D} for all energies~\cite{Ivo_Te, Felser2}.
 However, chiral fermions of opposite topological charge pinned at the TRIMs are not connected by symmetry in chiral crystals, so there can be an energetic misalignment~\cite{RhSi, Pshenay-Severin_2018}.
 Thus, at fixed $E$ the k-space integration of the Berry curvature divergence weighted by the Fermi function may be nonzero, potentially permitting nonzero \textbf{D}~\cite{SM}.
 Previously assumed to vanish~\cite{Ivo_Te, Felser2}, below we predict the existence of \textbf{D} in SG198 crystals and highlight the contributions from the highfold fermions at $\Gamma$ and $R$ to $D$, $K$, and $G$.